Overlap, matching, or entropy weights: what are we weighting for?

 \subsection{Theoretical background, notation and assumptions}

-Let $Z=z$ denote the treatment indicator ($z=1$ for treated and $z=0$ for control), $Y$ a continuous outcome, and ${X}=(X_0, X_1, \ldots, X_p)$ the design matrix of baseline covariates, where $X_0=(1,\ldots, 1)'$.
+Let us denote $Z=z$ the treatment indicator ($z=1$ for treated and $z=0$ for control), $Y$ a continuous outcome, and ${X}=(X_0, X_1, \ldots, X_p)$ the matrix of baseline covariates, where $X_0=(1,\ldots, 1)'$.
 The observed data $\mathcal{O}=\{ (Z_i, X_i, Y_i): i=1\dots, N \}$ are a sample of $N$ participants drawn independently from a large population of interest.
-We adopt the potential outcome framework of Neyman-Rubin \citep{neyman1923applications, imbens2015causal} and assume that for a randomly chosen participant in the population there is a pair of potential outcomes $(Y(0), Y(1))$, where $Y(z)$ is the outcome that would been observed if, possibly contrary to fact, the individual were to receive treatment $Z=z$.
-In addition, we make three specific assumption.
-First, the consistency assumption $Y=ZY(1)+(1-Z)Y(0),$ i.e., for each individual, their observed outcome $Y$ matches the potential outcome $Y(z)$ for the treatment $Z=z$ they indeed received.
-Second, we assume the stable-unit treatment value assumption (SUTVA), i.e., there is only one version of the treatment and the potential outcome $Y(z)$ of an individual does not depend on another individual's received treatment, as it is the case when participants' outcomes interfere with one another \citep{rosenbaum1983central}. \item Unconfoundness: $E[Y(z)|X]=E[Y(z)|X,Z=z],$ $z=0,1$. \end{enumerate} The PS, $e({x})=P(Z=1|{X=x})$, is the conditional probability of treatment assignment given the observed covariates.
+We adopt the potential outcome framework \citep{neyman1923applications, imbens2015causal}, and assume that for any randomly chosen participant in the population, there exists a pair of potential outcomes $(Y(0), Y(1))$, where $Y(z)$ is the outcome that would been observed if, possibly contrary to fact, the individual were to receive treatment $Z=z$.
+In addition, we make the following assumptions: \begin{enumerate} \item Consistency: $Y=ZY(1)+(1-Z)Y(0),$ i.e., for each individual, the observed outcome $Y$ matches the potential outcome $Y(z)$ for the treatment $Z=z$ they received. \item Stable-unit treatment value assumption (SUTVA): there is only one version of the treatment and the potential outcome $Y(z)$ of an individual does not depend on another individual's received treatment, as it is the case when participants' outcomes interfere with one another \citep{rosenbaum1983central}. \item Unconfoundness: $E[Y(z)|X]=E[Y(z)|X,Z=z],$ $z=0,1$. \end{enumerate} The PS, $e({x})=P(Z=1|{X=x})$, is the conditional probability of treatment assignment given the observed covariates.
 Under the unconfoundness assumption, the PS is a balancing score since $X\bigCI Z|e({X})$.
 This implies that participants with the same PS have similar distributions of their observed baseline covariates ${X}$ regardless of their treatment assignment \citep{rosenbaum1983central,rosenbaum1984reducing,rubin1997estimating}.
 Therefore, instead of controlling for the whole vector of multiple covariates $X$ to estimate treatment effects, one can leverage this property of the PS $e({X})$ to derive unbiased estimators of the treatment effect.
 Since the PS $e(X)$ is usually unknown in non-randomized studies, we estimate it by postulating a model $e({X};{\beta})=P(Z=1|{X}; {\beta})$, for some parameter vector $\beta$.